Tunisia

 - Faouzi Rouissi – Goals: 18

 Tunisia’s best goalie of all time is Sadok Sassi, nicknamed Attouga.
-He was the first choice Tunisian goalie for over a decade and won five league titles with Club Africain.
-He would be Tunisia’s all time caps leader if not for discrepancies between FIFA and Tunisia records.
+He was the first-choice Tunisian goalie for over a decade and won five league titles with Club Africain.
+He would be Tunisia’s all time caps leader if not for discrepancies between the FIFA and the Tunisia records.

 Wahbi Khazri grew up in France but chose to represent Tunisia and has become one of their best-ever players.
 The forward is second on Tunisia’s all time goalscorers list, and he scored twice at the 2018 World Cup.
 Currently captain of Tunisia, Khazri has represented his country at five AFCON tournaments.